dtudk/dtumathtools/README.md

-# DTUMathTools
+# dtumathtools

 ## Description
 This package is a collection of easy-to-use commands for plotting using SymPy.
-It is designed to fit the requirements of *01005 - Advanced Mathematics in Engineering 1* course at the Technical University of Denmark, found [here](https://01005.compute.dtu.dk/).
+It is designed to fit the requirements of *01001 - Mathematics 1* course at the Technical University of Denmark, found [here](https://01001.compute.dtu.dk/).
 This includes, but is not limited to:

 - Plotting of vector fields and vectors
 - 2D plotting of SymPy functions